Click for more information and to book

 Chief Executive, Public Health England

-Dr Dan Poulter, Parliamentary Under Secretary of State for Health Supports NHS Sustainability Day
+Dr Dan Poulter, Member of Parliament Supports NHS Sustainability Day

 It is widely recognised that climate change is a serious threat to everyone's health and wellbeing.
 We support the commitment of the NHS to promote sustainable action and development.